jerhoud/TensorMixedStates.jl/docs/src/manual.md

 ### Framework

 Most simulations follow the same pattern: start from some simple state, make some evolution and make measurements during or after the evolution and save the results to file.
-For these simple cases, TMS proposes a simpler interface.
+For these simple cases, TMS presents a simpler interface.

 A simple simulation follows a single state through a certain number of phases which act in a simple way on the state and make measurements during and/or after the evolution and save the results to file.